 18. Modern Metal Overhang

 For a sleek and modern look, consider using metal for your garage overhang.
 I’ve found that metal not only looks chic but also stands strong against the elements.
+You can pair this aesthetic with modern outdoor wall lighting to complete the design.

 19. Artistic Metalwork